rails/solid_cache/README.md

 1. `bundle add solid_cache`
 2. `bin/rails solid_cache:install`

-This will configure Solid Cache as the production cache store, create `config/cache.yml`, and create `db/cache_schema.rb`.
+This will configure Solid Cache as the production cache store and create `config/cache.yml`.

+If your application uses `config.active_record.schema_format = :ruby` (the default), the installer creates `db/cache_schema.rb`.

+If your application uses `config.active_record.schema_format = :sql`, the installer creates `db/cache_structure.sql` with the appropriate SQL for your database adapter (PostgreSQL, MySQL, or SQLite).

+### Configuring the cache database

 You will then have to add the configuration for the cache database in `config/database.yml`.
 If you're using sqlite, it'll look like this: